thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 In the example above, the `{ greeting: 'Hello' }` props object is passed into the `<App />` component when it's created.
 Before the component is mounted, React also invokes the component's `getInitialState()` method, creating the initial `{ who: 'world' }` state object.

-React begins mounting the component by invoking its `render()` method which returns a component hierarchy.
+React begins mounting the component by invoking its `render()` method.
+The `render()` uses the `this.props` and `this.state` objects as implicit inputs to create and return a component hierarchy.
 React uses the component hierarchy to generate and insert HTML elements into the DOM hierarchy.
 Once mounting is complete, the user interface waits patiently for a user to interact with it.

 When the `<input />` element is changed, the `onChange` event is fired and the component's `this.handleChange()` method is triggered.
 The event handler updates the component's state using the `this.setState()` method.
 After updating the state, the component's `render()` method is invoked once again.